Costco's Black Friday deals: Some now, some later

 Built with students in mind, the S340 offers 4GB of RAM, 64GB of storage and a full-HD display.
 To put this deal in some perspective, Lenovo proper charges $250 for a configuration with half the storage and a lower-resolution screen.

 Assuming you don't need the horsepower of an Intel i5 or i7 processor, Dell's Core i3 machine can handle everyday computing on the cheap.
-You get 8GB of RAM, an usually large (512GB) solid-state drive and a 15.6-inch touchscreen with unusually good resolution (1,920 x 1,080).
+You get 8GB of RAM, an usually large (512GB) solid-state drive and a 15.6-inch touchscreen with unusually good resolution (1,920x1,080 pixels).
 This is a particularly good configuration for the price.

 Costco deals available later this month